 Basic Policy

 Viewing compliance as an important management issue, we implement various initiatives to ensure compliance among all directors and employees not only with all applicable laws and regulations, but also with business and social ethics.
-We aim to improve our compliance activities by thoroughly implementing the ESG Charter and the Code of Ethical Conduct, which serve as the guidelines for each individual’s behavior, enabling us to build relationships of trust with our stakeholders.
+We aim to improve our compliance activities by thoroughly implementing the ESG Charter and the Code of Ethical Conduct, which serve as the guidelines for the behavior of each director and employee, enabling us to build relationships of trust with our stakeholders.

 Promotion System

-The Kaneka Group carries out business activities globally and as various rules are strengthened around the world, it faces a need for even greater legal compliance.
+Kaneka Group carries out business activities globally and as various rules are strengthened around the world, it faces a need for even greater legal compliance.
+Improving compliance is important for building trust with stakeholders and vital for our business activities.

 Excerpts from the Compliance Guidebook